The Humbling: Critical response

 The reviews for The Humbling largely suggested that, after several books that had received high critical acclaim, Roth had taken a misstep, to be blamed in part on his extremely prolific output in recent years.

 In a highly critical piece for The Guardian and The Observer, William Skidelsky resoundingly panned the novel and called for Roth to slow down, declaring:

 Roth's new novel is, by his standards, dismayingly poor...it can hardly be called a novel at all; it is more an old man's sexual fantasy dressed up in the garb of literature.
 There are, of course, redeeming features: an interesting initial conceit, the usual beautifully controlled writing.
 And the novel asks interesting questions about ageing and what it does to you.
 But these things aren't nearly enough to make up for the absurdity at its core.

 Skidelsky concluded by remarking, "On reading such a piece of scandalous frippery, it is hard not to conclude that Roth, rather than forging furiously ahead, should indeed be slowing down a little.
 And perhaps he should be getting out of the house a bit more."

+In Literary Review, Sam Leith wrote: "The Humbling is just as its title suggests.
+Not the tragedy its protagonist might have hoped for – rather, a work of plaintive comedy."

 Further negative notices came from Michiko Kakutani in the New York Times, which criticized the novel as "an overstuffed short story... a slight, disposable work".
 Kakutani added that Roth seemed to be "...simply going through the motions of ticking off plot points on a spindly, ill-conceived outline."